Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 - Sales advisor as a job has high liquidity, so they have low incentive to learn complex operations

+- No enough training is provided for new people, they were only taught very basic operations

-- Education level tend to be relatively lower (most never attended university)
+- Education background tend to be relatively limited (most only attended high-school)

-- Hardware will be handed to store customers during onboarding
+- Hardware (iPad) will be handed to store customers during onboarding, which means customer may need to interact with the UI and fill in information

 ### Pain Points:
 - Current Onboarding tools are often integrated in a complex CRM system, which have a steep learning curve